 Spacerowa Street [which has been nominated for renaming] is located in the immediate vicinity of the Russian Embassy in Warsaw.
 According to Gazeta Wyborcza, the idea is supported by renowned politicians and activists.

 Every day at 5:30 p.m., the Ukrainian World’s hall will resound with etudes, nocturnes and other works by Chopin performed by Polish and foreign musicians.
-The event is organised by the Smolna Association in cooperation with the Open Dialog Foundation (ODF).
+The event is organised by the Smolna Association in cooperation with the Open Dialogue Foundation (ODF).

 ‘Stories without ending’, our exhibition which features the violence and rampant impunity in the North Caucasus have continued in ‘Ukrainian World since 26 May.